Coverage Guided Testing for Recurrent Neural Networks: Introduction

 \section{Introduction}

-Since the discovery of adversarial examples in deep feedforward neural networks (FNNs), particularly convolutional neural networks (CNNs) for image classification \cite{szegedy2014intriguing}, the robustness of deep learning applications has been studied from different perspectives, including attack and defence \cite{CW2016,MC2017}, verification \cite{katz2017reluplex,HKWW2017}, and testing \cite{PCYJ2017,sun2018concolic,ma2018deepgauge}.
-Erroneous behaviours also occur in RNNs and undermine its robustness \cite{alzantot-etal-2018-generating}.
-Different from CNNs, RNNs exhibit particular challenges, due to more complex internal structures and their processing of sequential inputs with a temporal semantics, with the support of internal memory components.
-Meanwhile, popular deep learning libraries such as TensorFlow do not support direct access to an RNN's internal data flow.

-As illustrated in Fig.~\ref{fig:recurrent}, a generic RNN layer takes an input $x$, updates its internal state $c$, and generates an output $h$.
+Feedforward neural networks (FNNs), notably convolutional neural networks (CNNs), are vulnerable in various safety and security scenarios, subject to adversarial attack \cite{szegedy2014intriguing}, backdoor attack \cite{gu2019badnets}, data poisoning attack \cite{10.5555/3327345.3327509}, privacy issues \cite{7958568}, etc. These defects are extensible to recurrent neural networks (RNNs).
+In this paper, we study the RNN defects, focusing on adversarial samples \cite{alzantot-etal-2018-generating} and backdoor samples \cite{8836465}.
+These defects will lead a well-trained RNN to mis-predictions.
+Different from CNNs, RNNs exhibit particular challenges, due to their more complex internal structures and their processing of sequential inputs with a temporal semantics, supported by their internal memory components.
+A generic RNN layer takes a sequential sample $x$ as input, updates its internal state $c$, and generates an output $h$.
 Other structural components may be required for specific RNNs.
-Given a sequential input $\{x_t\}_{t=1}^n$, the RNN layer will be unfolded with respect to the size $n$ of the input, and therefore each structural component has a corresponding sequence of representations, for example $\{h_t\}_{t=1}^n$ as in Fig.~\ref{fig:recurrent}.
+Given an input $\{x_t\}_{t=1}^n$, the RNN layer will be unfolded with respect to the size $n$ of the input, and therefore each structural component has a corresponding sequence of representations, for example $\{h_t\}_{t=1}^n$.
 Such a sequence of representations form a temporal evolution.